mantlenetworkio/mantle-v2/infra/op-replica/kustomize/README.md

 To create a new overlay, create a new directory with a new `kustomization.yaml` file that refers to the base resources to target.

-Add any global modifers, the base resources to target and any modifications. **A valid base target is any directory with a `kustomization.yaml` file**.
+Add any global modifiers, the base resources to target and any modifications. **A valid base target is any directory with a `kustomization.yaml` file**.

 See a detailed description of a kovan replica [here](./README-kovan-replica.md)